Standard Gauge (toy trains): After 1940

-Standard Gauge managed to survive in South America.
+After 1940, Standard Gauge vanished from North American retail markets, but it managed to survive in South America.
 Doggenweiler, a firm in Chile, produced a small quantity of trains in Standard Gauge and Gauge 2 from 1933 until about 1960.

-Standard Gauge was revived in the United States in the 1950s by the small firm McCoy Manufacturing, who produced trains of original design well into the 1990s.
+In the 1950s, Standard Gauge was revived in the United States by the small firm McCoy Manufacturing, who produced trains of original design well into the 1990s.

 In the 1970s, Williams Electric Trains began producing and marketing reproductions of Lionel trains of the 1920s and 1930s.
 This line was later marketed by Lionel itself, and was produced and marketed by MTH Electric Trains until 2021 when Mike Wolf retired and split up the company.

-In 2002, Lionel would produce two new Standard Gauge sets, one based on the New York Central's Commodore Vanderbilt trainset and the Milwaukee Road's Hiawatha.
+In 2002, Lionel produced two new Standard Gauge sets, one based on the New York Central's Commodore Vanderbilt trainset, and the other on Milwaukee Road's Hiawatha.

-A number of smaller manufacturers, mostly one- and two-person operations, hand-build and marketed reproductions of very early Standard Gauge trains.
+A number of smaller manufacturers, mostly one- and two-person operations, have hand-built and marketed reproductions of very early Standard Gauge trains.